top of page

 Franklin Global is specially-positioned to assist your organization and key stakeholders (staff, board, customers or clients) in bettering understanding the complex history of race in the United States and the Americas.

-Launched in 2019 by renowned cultural historian and scholar John W. Franklin, Franklin Global provides you with unparalleled insights and sound advice on the intertwined history of race, and the overlapping cultures (African American, Latinx, Asian-American) in the United States and rest of the Americas in ways that are remarkably accessible and profoundly inspiring to people of all ages and professional interests.
+Launched in 2019 by renowned cultural historian and scholar John W. Franklin, Franklin Global provides you with unparalleled insights and sound advice on the intertwined history of race, and the overlapping cultures (African American, Native American, Latinx, Asian-American) in the United States and rest of the Americas in ways that are remarkably accessible and profoundly inspiring to people of all ages and professional interests.

 John Franklin’s distinguished career and standing as a global authority on the African American experience was inspired by his father, the groundbreaking historian John Hope Franklin, a prolific scholar of African American history- especially about slavery and Reconstruction- whose counsel and advice was of great aid to the civil rights struggle.